zenmonkeykstop/qubes-doc.rtd/user/templates/templates.rst

    $ sudo qubes-dom0-update qubes-template-<DISTRO_NAME>-<RELEASE_NUMBER>

 ``qubes-template-<DISTRO_NAME>-<RELEASE_NUMBER>`` is the name of the desired template package.
-Advanced users can install a `minimal </doc/templates/minimal/>`__ version of the template, if one exists, by appending ``-minimal`` directly to the end of the template package name.
+Advanced users can install a :doc:`minimal </user/templates/minimal-templates>` version of the template, if one exists, by appending ``-minimal`` directly to the end of the template package name.